 In addition to performing damage assessment, Divisional Survey teams also respond to non-outage emergency jobs during restoration activations at the division level.
 These calls include wire downs, burning/sparking wire, pole damage, and miscellaneous emergency calls.
 These Survey teams are frequently able to close out trouble calls that do not involve PSEG Long Island facilities (i.e., telephone, cable, etc.), or arrange for Wire Watchers to stand by lower priority downed wires, thereby enabling them to continue performing damage assessment and for repair crews to focus on higher priority work.
-PSEG Long Island strives to relieve divisional Survey teams, who are standing by hazardous situations, with a Wire Watcher, prior to the end of their shift.
+PSEG Long Island strives to relieve divisional Survey teams, who are standing by hazardous situations, with a Wire Watcher, within eight hours from the time relief was requested.